Greetings to you thrill seekers, music lovers, and conversationalists all across the fruited plane.

 And everybody that's sending this video out, be they left or right, is prefacing it with that same message.

-So that's gone viral in the context of Herman Cain's a fool.
+So that's gone viral in the context of Herman Kane's a fool.

-So it's just that it's just the latest hit piece started by the Milwaukee Journal Sentinel Editors that has, I guess they'd have chalk it up as a success.
+So it's just the latest hit piece started by the Milwaukee Journal Sentinel editors that has, I guess they'd have chalk it up as a success because that's the context under which it has gone out.

-We'll get your phone calls here in just a second.
+We'll get to your phone calls here in just a second.

 Two more or one more audio soundbite.